MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 In the next chapter it's time to add the challenge of obstacles.

--->

 #Run the game

 The ground is now scrolling endlessly.

 #Summary

 The game now has a sense of the bunny moving through space.
 You've learned:

 - A helper function that takes parameters.
-- Move objects usign their position.x property.
+- Move objects using their position.x property.
 - Create an endless scrolling mechanic.